ourresearch/openalex-docs/additional-help/faq.md

 For those who would like a higher level of service and to provide direct financial support for our mission, we offer [OpenAlex Premium.
 Click here to learn more.](https://openalex.org/pricing)

+### I've noticed incorrect data in an OpenAlex author profile.
+How can I correct it?

+Please see the help section on [Author profile curation](https://help.openalex.org/how-it-works/authors#author-profile-curation).

 ### What's your sustainability plan?

 Our nonprofit (OurResearch) has a ten-year track record of building sustainable scholarly infrastructure, and a formal commitment to sustainability as part of [our adoption of the POSI principles.](https://blog.ourresearch.org/posi/)